NASA-AMMOS/aerie-docs/docs/mission-modeling/activity-types/activity-type-metadata.md

 ## Units

-The Aerie annotation processor can leverage the `@unit` tag to parse and display units for Parameters, Computed Attributes, and Resource Types.
+The Aerie annotation processor can leverage the `@aerie.unit` tag to parse and display units for Parameters, Computed Attributes, and Resource Types.

 ### Parameters